avsm/oxcaml-icfp-tutorial/slides/index.md

 Error: called function may allocate
 ```

-In the second half of the tutorial we’ll make `gensym` zero alloc
+Making `gensym` zero alloc is left as an exercise

 {pause up}